What Is Linked Learning?

 - Rigorous academics that prepare students for success in California’s community colleges and universities, as well as in apprenticeships and other postsecondary programs.

-- Career-based learning that delivers concrete knowledge and skills through a cluster of three or more courses, emphasizing the practical application of academic learning and preparing students for high-skill, high-wage employment.
+- Career-based learning in the classroom that delivers concrete knowledge and skills through a cluster of three or more courses, emphasizing the practical application of academic learning and preparing students for high-skill, high-wage employment.

-- Professional learning via job shadowing, apprenticeships, internships, and professional skill-building opportunities.
+- Work-based learning in real-world workplaces via job shadowing, apprenticeships, internships, and professional skill-building opportunities.

-- Support services that include counseling and supplemental instruction in reading, writing, and math to help students master the rigorous academic and professional skills necessary for success in college and career.
+- Personalized support services that include counseling and supplemental instruction in reading, writing, and math to help students master the rigorous academic and professional skills necessary for success in college and career.

 Linked Learning Guiding Principles